Tithes & Alms

 -

-As many as are under the works of the law of offerings and sacrifices of animals for justification under the curse of the law to continue in that guilty conscience as those sacrifices could not take away sins which would not lead to receiving the Spirit.
-On the other hand, Christ became a curse himself to redeem us from the law of offerings and sacrifices to be justified by faith in him to receive the Spirit.
+As many as are under the works of the law of offerings and sacrifices of animals for justification are under the curse of the law to continue in that guilty conscience, as those sacrifices could not take away sins and would not lead to receiving the Spirit.
+Also, the law required to believe on Christ who would come and to hearken to him, [Duet 18:15-19; Isa 8:14-16; 28:16] so if one wouldn't receive his gospel, one would be under the curses as well.
+In Alahayim's kindness not to leave us under the curses of the law of sacrifices and unbelief, Christ became a curse himself to redeem us from the law of offerings and sacrifices to be justified by faith in him and good works of righteousness from our hearts to receive the Spirit.

 Gal 3:13-14